joedynamite/envb-rails/README.md

 ## Attribution

-Banner colors are *borrowed* from the Tomorrow Night theme in [chriskempson/tomorrow-theme](https://github.com/chriskempson/tomorrow-theme).
+- Banner colors are from [Chris Kempson's Tomorrow Night theme](https://github.com/chriskempson/tomorrow-theme).
+- Mini Browser in Screenshot is from [Didi Medina on Dribbble](http://dribbble.com/shots/430263-FREE-PSD-Mini-Browser).

 ----